paulsetchko/angeetestjob/README.md

 To compile the test task code on Ubuntu 16.04, install some additional packages running the following command:

 sudo apt-get install g++ libcurl4-openssl-dev libcrypto++-dev

+There's a more C++-like code in the second branch, but that branch does not contain the latest fixes that will be uploaded probably never because I've got yet other things to do.